totalnoMartina/cube-discovery/README.md

 ### Future features

-I would like this app to be able to generate the whole document with answers and interpretations for users so they could print and keep a hard copy if they like
+I would like this app to be able to generate the whole document with answers and interpretations together for users so they could print and keep a hard copy if they like

+## Application Model

+Pure Python is used to create this application.
+It is made for a user to interact by writing down user name, descriptions and navigate using keyboard, mostly y/n options.
+The Flow of functions is relevant as the goal is for the user to control to start playing this test or exit the test.
+ASCII visual display is used in a print() with 'r' before triple quotes, as well as conditional, nested conditionals, a for loop, checking input by calling lower() for to be accepted any letter.
+At the name input, checked with a function isalpha()

 ## Testing

+I have manually tested this application by doing the following:
+- Passed the code through PEP8 linter and confirmed there is no issues
+- Given empty space as input, when characters are expected
+- Given wrong letter when specific letter is expected
+- Tested in my local terminal and the Code Institute Heroku terminal

-The link to testing is [here](https://github.com/totalnoMartina/cube-discovery/blob/main/TESTING.md)
+The link to images and more details on all testing is [here](https://github.com/totalnoMartina/cube-discovery/blob/main/TESTING.md)

 ## Technologies
 links and explain